-The boat is equipped with a high-capacity battery charger mounted inside the aft end of the console in the electronics space.
+The boat is equipped with a high-capacity battery charger mounted inside the aft end of the console in the electronics space (See Figure 61 below)

-Figure 57 - Optional Inverter Chargers in the Forward Port storage area.
+Figure 58 - Optional Inverter Chargers in the Forward Port storage area.

 The charger operates on 110VAC when the AC Main Distribution Panel is energized by shore power or the, and the battery charger breaker is turned ON.